lkolodziejek/AmazonSagemakerWorkshop/Lab 1/README.md

-8. Execute the first two cells by pressing `Shift`+`Enter` in each of the cells.
+7. Execute the first two cells by pressing `Shift`+`Enter` in each of the cells.
 While the code runs, an `*` appears between the square brackets.
-After a few seconds, the code execution will complete, the `*` will be replaced with the number `1`.
+After a few seconds, the code execution will complete, the `*` will be replaced with the number, e.g. `1`.